Schouten wins 3rd gold on final day of Olympic speedskating

 The Netherlands again topped the speedskating medal table, finishing with six golds and 12 medals overall.
 The United States finished with three medals, its best showing since 2010.

-The mass start races marked the Olympic farewells for two speedskating greats.
+The mass start races marked the apparent Olympic farewells for two speedskating greats.

 Sven Kramer of the Netherlands ranked last in the men’s final, pushing the pace early on but dropping back when the contenders turned on the speed at the end of the 16-lap race.

 The 35-year-old Dutch star finished his Olympic career with a total of nine medals, including four golds.
+He already announced he was retiring after Beijing.

 Claudia Pechstein of Germany made the women’s final just three days before her 50th birthday.
 She took points in one of the interval sprints and finished ninth.

+When asked if she was retiring, Pechstein said she hasn’t made a final decision.
+But it’s hard to envision she would compete for another four years.

-Pechstein was competing in her eighth Olympics, the most ever by a female Winter Olympic athlete.
-She won five golds and nine medals in a career that also included a doping ban she continues to dispute.
+Pechstein carried the flag for Germany in the opening ceremony of her eighth Olympics, the most ever by a female winter athlete.
+She has five golds and nine medals in a career that also included a doping ban she continues to dispute.

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports